 - The tour is usually conducted at 11:30am and at 3:30pm.

 - Each tour is between 20 and 25 minutes long.

-- Each tour can cater to a maximum of 25 persons only, ie it is first-come-first-served.
+- Each tour can cater to a maximum of 20 persons only, first-come-first-served.

 Information for School or Large Groups intending to use the DIY Lab

 Let your pupils have a feel of the Scientific Method.
 Come try out our programmes at the DIY Lab where your students will carry out simple experiments using the Scientific Method: observing a phenomenon, framing the problem, hypothesising an explanation, designing the experiment, collecting data, discussing the results, and concluding.
 It is an interactive way to learn about the Scientific Method and the science behind …

 - Simple Pendulum